cuny-academic-commons/commons-in-a-box/readme.txt

 = 1.0.4 =
 * Removed Bebop from Optional plugin list, due to uncertainty about future upgrades
+* Theme improvements: Fixed bug introduced in 1.0.3 that caused some widget areas not to appear; improved CSS handling on nav menus; fixed bug in the appearance of the slider widget

 = 1.0.3 =
 * Updated plugins: BuddyPress 1.7.1, BuddyPress Docs 1.3.4, BuddyPress Group Email Subscription 3.3.2, Invite Anyone 1.0.21, bbPress 2.3.2, More Privacy Options 3.5, BP Groupblog 1.8.2, Bebop 1.3.2